agentmodels/agentmodels.org/index.md

 ## Acknowledgments

 We thank Noah Goodman for helpful discussions, all WebPPL contributors for their work, and Long Ouyang for <a href="http://github.com/probmods/webppl-viz">webppl-viz</a>.
-This work was supported by Future of Life Institute grant 2015-144846 and by the Future of Humanity
+This work was supported by Future of Life Institute grant 2015-144846 and by the <a href="https://www.fhi.ox.ac.uk/">Future of Humanity
-Institute (Oxford).
+Institute</a> (Oxford).